-Managing sales teams successfully requires the sales manager to be skilled in several diverse areas including, but not limited to: decision-making and setting objectives, organizing the tasks necessary to achieve them, leading and motivating the sales team, and problem-solving skills.
+Managing sales teams successfully requires the sales manager to be skilled in several diverse areas.
+These areas include but are not limited to decision-making and objectives setting, organizing the tasks necessary to achieve them, leading and motivating the sales team, and problem-solving skills.
 Senior-level managers or executive officers may set the goals of the organization.
-Nonetheless, most sales managers are charged with setting the objectives of their unit to meet the goals of the organization and developing a budget to support them.
+Nonetheless, most sales managers are charged with setting the objectives of their unit to meet the goals of the organization.
+They are also in charge of developing a budget to support them.
 It is not an easy task.
 It is a challenging one!

-Sales managers also typically play an essential role when it comes to staffing.
-They often work very closely with their human resources department to recruit and select new sales force members.
+Sales managers often work very closely with their human resources department to recruit and select new sales force members.
 At other times, they leave most of the recruiting and screening activities to their human resource department.
 The department then refers the top candidates to the sales managers for consideration and final hire or no-hire decisions.

 11 Important Tips for Managing Sales Teams Successfully